Ayesha-Emaan/Italian-Restaurant-Website/README.md

 Open in your browser:

 Simply open index.html in any modern browser

 📝 Customization
-To customize this website for your restaurant:
+## To customize this website for your restaurant:

-Replace images in /images folder
+-Replace images in /images folder
-Update menu items in index.html
+-Update menu items in index.html
-Change color scheme in style.css (modify CSS variables) Update contact information in the Contact section
+-Change color scheme in style.css (modify CSS variables) -Update contact information in the Contact section

 📬 Contact
 For questions or customization requests: